UsamaAli-PK/MealScanner/README.md

 ## Getting Started (Local Setup)

-To run FoodLens AI locally, you'll need a development server that can handle JSX and TypeScript (`.tsx` files) and serve `index.html` as the entry point. **Vite** is highly recommended for this.
+To run MealScanner locally, you'll need a development server that can handle JSX and TypeScript (`.tsx` files) and serve `index.html` as the entry point. **Vite** is highly recommended for this.

 1.  **Clone the Repository (Optional):**
     If you have the project files, you can skip this step.
 Otherwise, clone the repository: